greghoeppner/IarProjectExtension/README.md

 ## Release Notes

+### 0.0.5

+* Updated the project file watcher to not care about file case.
+* Updated the IAR Explorer to sort the Treeview.

 ### 0.0.4

 * Added a refresh button to the explorer bar in the event that the auto refresh does not work.